privateprep/coding-space-website/src/pages/programs/summer-camps.md

         fgColor: "#264548"
         textColor: "#faf6ee"
         heading: Your child will...
-        mdContent: |-
+        mdContent: >-
-          Learn to code in Scratch, JavaScript, and more.
+          Learn to code in Scratch, JavaScript, and additional languages where applicable.

           Build grit, a growth mindset, and computational thinking skills.

           Discover and define their personal passions.

           C﻿ode projects and design products that they can take home with them.

           Make new friends and have a blast.
   - type: textAndImageBlock